 Work placement opportunities available through the School of Education allow students to put theory into practice in real-world business environments.

-The School of Education at UWS is recognised as one of the most innovative providers of education degrees in the UK.
+UWS is recognised as one of the most innovative providers of education degrees in the UK.
+We are ranked first in UK for Education* in the Guardian University League tables, 2020.
 From early years to adult education, students gain rich experience from our innovative courses and graduate with unrivalled career prospects.

 We’re working to create new routes for tomorrow’s teachers.
 Chemistry and Physics undergraduates can now opt to earn a PGDE qualification alongside their science studies during the final 18 months of their courses.